andrewmatsa/test_xeneta/README.md

 | **Verify “Open roles” with dropdowns and text inside**|
 | Verify footer menu with links|

 Several verifications were implemented.
-Detailed Test steps is implemented in doc stings for each test. example
+Detailed Test steps is implemented in doc stings for each test.
+Example:

 ```javascript
   def test_001_verify_services(self):